STEIN ACADEMY: SCHOOL OF HEALTH, TECHNOLOGY & CAREER DEVELOPMENT

 We do not guarantee jobs to students or graduates.
-However, we assist our graduates with job placement, i.e. we provide job placement assitance.
+However, we assist our graduates with job placement, i.e. we provide job placement assistance.

 What are the qualifications of your instructors?

 Our instructors possess various academic qualifications.
-The majority of our instructors have bachelors and Masters Degrees.
-Importantly, our instructors are well qualified in their fields and most are currently walking in those fields of specialization.
-The instructors we employ for the Nursing Assisting programs are all approved by the Maryland Board of Nursing.
+The majority of our instructors have Bachelors and Masters Degrees.
+Most importantly, our instructors are well-qualified in their fields and most are currently walking in those fields of specialization.
+The instructors we employ for the Nursing Assistant programs are all approved by the Maryland Board of Nursing.

 What is the cultural make up of your instructors and students?

-After receiving a Certificate of Completion from Stein, What do I do, or where do I go next?
+After receiving a Certificate of Completion from Stein, what do I do?
+Where do I go next?

 For graduates of some programs such as Phlebotomy, EKG and Medical Assistant, you are set to go look for a job.
-Again we suggest that you consider becoming Nationally Certified in your field by registering and taking a national Certification Exam.
-For graduates of other programs such as the CNA, Nurse Tech/Patient Care Tech and Pharmacy Tech you will need to complete the Board application before going to look for a job.
-For details on completing the Board application process check or Click on “Students and Graduates” located at the top, left side of this web page.
+Again, we suggest that you consider becoming nationally-certified in your field by registering and taking a national certification exam.
+For graduates of other programs such as the CNA, Nurse Tech/Patient Care Tech and Pharmacy Tech, you will need to complete the Board application before looking for a job.
+For details on completing the Board application process, check or click on “Students and Graduates” located at the top left side of this web page.

 You do not have to do anything.
-Your result will be sent to the Red Cross, and then to the Maryland Board of Nursing by the Examiner or Exam Proctor.
-The Board of Nursing will then upload that information on their website, just as they do with the CNA.
+Your result will be sent to the Red Cross, and then to the Maryland Board of Nursing by the examiner or exam proctor.
+The Board of Nursing will then upload the information on their website, just as they do with the CNA.
 You can then go to the Board’s website to view and print your certification as a GNA.
-Note: If you just graduated from a CNA program and had not completed the CNA application process at the Board of Nursing website they will not be able to include or upload your GNA certification/result.
-That is why it is important to complete the CNA application soon after you receive your Certification of Completion from Stein Academy.
+Note: If you have just graduated from a CNA program and have not completed the CNA application process at the Board of Nursing website, they will not be able to include or upload your GNA certification/result.
+That is why it is important to complete the CNA application as soon as you receive your Certification of Completion from Stein Academy.

 Can I transfer credits earned at Stein Academy?

-No. Course work done at Stein Academy is not transferable.
-It is upto the institution to decide whether to give you credit or not.
+No. Course work done at Stein Academy is non-transferable.
+It is up to the institution to decide whether to give you credit or not.

 Do you give out Tax ID for tax filing purpose?

-No. Stein Academy is not a Tiltle IV school.
+No. Stein Academy is not a Title IV school.
 Based on IRS rule, the tuition paid to Stein Academy may not qualify as a tax deduction.
-As a result, we do not give out our Tax ID or issue Form 1098-T, as you may receive if you enrolled in a college/university or a Title IV school.
+As a result, we do not give out our Tax ID or issue Form 1098-T, as you may receive if you enroll in a college/university or a Title IV school.

 How do I know how much I could earn after I graduate?

-The following links to the US Department of Labor will provide you with additional information regarding your program of interest including the range of salary or wage for people working those occupations.
+The following links to the US Department of Labor will provide you with additional information regarding your program of interest including the range of salary or wage for people with those occupations.